PurpleAvatar/multiscale_biological_modeling/_pages/prologue/prologue_animals.md

 </iframe>
 </center>

-Following is *f* is equal to 140,000 and *k* is equal to 200,000.
+When we hold *k* fixed and increase *f* to 140,000, the higher feed rate increases the likelihood of *B* particles encountering *A* particles, and so we see even more waves of *A* cascades.
+Note the clear red-green stripes that have appeared at the end of this visualization.

 <center>
 <iframe width="750" height="360" src="../assets/gray_scott_11_by_11_f_1.4_k_2.mp4" frameborder="0" allowfullscreen></iframe>
 </center>

-For example, consider the following visualization of the parameters *f* = 175,000 and *k* = 200,000.
+As *f* approaches *k*, we see the stripe structure become chaotic and break down because there are so many pockets of growing *B* concentration that they constantly collide and mix with each other.
+The following animation shows the result of raising *f* to 175,000.

 <center>
 <iframe width="750" height="360" src="../assets/gray_scott_11_by_11_f_1.75_k_2_new.mp4" frameborder="0" allowfullscreen></iframe>
 </center>

-Finally, *f* and *k* are equal.
+Once *f* and *k* are equal, the stripes are gone, and we might expect this to mean that the *B* particles are uniformly distributed across the background.
+But what we see is that after an initial outward explosion of *B* particles, the system produces a mottled background, with pockets having higher or lower concentration of *B*.
+Pay attention to the following video at a point late in the animation.
+Although the concentrations of the particles are still changing, there is much less large-scale change than in earlier videos.
+If we freeze the video, our eye cannot help but see patterns of red and green clusters that resemble spots (or at the very least mottling).

 <center>
 <iframe width="750" height="360" src="../assets/gray_scott_11_by_11_f_1_k_1.mp4" frameborder="0" allowfullscreen>
 </iframe>
 </center>

-## Turing patterns and hallucinations
+## Turing's patterns and Klüver's hallucinations

 When you look at the simulations above, an adjective that may have come to mind is  "trippy".
 This is no accident.
-Research dating all the way back to the 1920s has studied the patterns that we see when we hallucinate, which Heinrich Klüver named **form constants** after studying patients who had taken mescaline.[^kluver] Form constants, which include cobwebs, tunnels, and spirals, occur across many individuals regardless of the cause of the hallucinations.
+Research dating all the way back to the 1920s has studied the patterns that we see during visual hallucinations, which Heinrich Klüver named **form constants** after studying patients who had taken mescaline.[^kluver] Form constants, which include cobwebs, tunnels, and spirals, occur across many individuals regardless of the cause of the hallucinations.

-Over five decades after Klüver's work, researchers would determine that form constants with seemingly different shapes originate from simpler *linear* patterns of cellular activation in the retina.
-Because the retina is circular, the brain needs to convert this cellular image into a rectangular field of view; as a result, when the linear patterns are passed to the visual cortex, the brain contorts them into the form constants that we see.[^cowan]
+Over five decades after Klüver's work, researchers would determine that form constants with seemingly different shapes originate from simpler *linear* stripes of cellular activation patterns in the retina.
+The retina is circular, but the brain needs to convert this cellular image into a rectangular field of view; as a result, when the linear patterns are passed to the visual cortex, the brain contorts them into the form constants that we see.[^cowan]

-Yet this work had replaced one question with another: why does hallucination cause patterns of cellular activation in the retina?
+Yet this research had essentially replaced one question with another: why does hallucination cause patterns of cellular activation in the retina?
 This question is still unresolved, but some researchers[^quanta] believe that these patterns are in fact Turing patterns and can be explained by a reaction-diffusion model similar to the one that we have considered in this chapter.

 ## Streamlining our simulations

-Each of the above simulations took several hours to render because simulating and visualizing the movement of tens of thousands of particles over thousands of generations of a reaction-diffusion interaction is computationally intensive.
-The question is whether we can obtain similar conclusions with a faster model that does not require us to keep track of so many particles.
+Despite using advanced modeling and rendering software, each of the visualizations in this lesson took several hours to render.
+These simulations are computationally intensive because they require us to track the movement of tens of thousands of particles over thousands of generations.

+We wonder if it is possible to build a model of Turing patterns that does not require so much computational overhead.
+In other words, is there a simplification that we can make to our model that will run faster but still produce Turing patterns?
 We will turn our attention to this question in the next section.

 [Next lesson](blocks){: .btn .btn--primary .btn--large}
 {: style="font-size: 100%; text-align: center;"}